nikolaifischer/movie-haskell/README.md

   * [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/)
 * Download or clone the project
 * Start a MongoDB Server on your Machine on Port 27017.
-    * Note: DB Settings can be overwritten using ENV-Variables:
+    * Note: DB Settings can be overwritten using Environment-Variables:
     * DATABASE_HOST
     * DATABASE_PORT
     * DATABASE_PASSWORD